-- 16. This Complaint challenges the following provisions of SB 90 that, individually and cumulatively, make voting more burdensome, particularly for Black, Latino, and disabled voters: - Secure Drop Box Restriction (SB 90 Section 28).
+- 15. Indeed, SB 90 is the classic case of "solutions in search of a problem" that has been found to indicate impermissible race-based voter suppression.
+See N.C.
+State Conference of NAACP v.
+McCrory, 831 F.3d 204, 238 (4th Cir.
+2016). - 16.
+This Complaint challenges the following provisions of SB 90 that, individually and cumulatively, make voting more burdensome, particularly for Black, Latino, and disabled voters: - Secure Drop Box Restriction (SB 90 Section 28).
 Reducing the availability, hours and days of secure drop boxes, which are relied on particularly by voters who work during the day and by those seeking to avoid excessive lines at polling places. - Voter Registration Disclaimer (SB 90 Section 7).
-Requiring third-party voter registration organizations to inform registrants, at best misleadingly, that their completed registrations might not arrive in time to be valid, a measure which will have a chilling effect on independent voter registration efforts. - Vote-By-Mail Application Restriction (SB 90 Section 24).
+Requiring thirdparty voter registration organizations to inform registrants, at best misleadingly, that their completed registrations might not arrive in time to be valid, a measure which will have a chilling effect on independent voter registration efforts. - Voter Registration Delivery Restriction (SB 90 Section 7).
+Imposing significant fines on third-party voter registration organizations that fail to deliver voter registration applications to the Supervisor where the voter resides within 14 days of completion of the application, a measure that will have a chilling effect on organized voter registration efforts and will reduce opportunities for voters of color to register to vote.

+- Vote-By-Mail Application Restriction (SB 90 Section 24).
 Requiring a driver's license, ID card, or social security number for requesting a mail ballot, which will reduce the availability and use of mail ballots at precisely the time other elements of SB 90 are creating obstacles to inperson voting. - Line Warming Restriction (SB 90 Section 29).
 Barring and imposing criminal penalties for "engaging in any activity with the intent to influence or effect of influencing a voter," which will in effect ban persons from providing food, blankets, water, chairs, or umbrellas or from providing translation or other assistance to voters, disproportionately Black and Latino, waiting on line to vote due to crowding at their polling places.
-The Line Warming Restriction also disproportionately impacts disabled voters unable to stand in line without assistance.

-17. Each of these changes individually imposes an unjustified burden on voting.
+The Line Warming Restriction also disproportionately impacts disabled voters unable to stand in line without assistance. - 17.
+Each of these changes individually imposes an unjustified burden on voting.
 Cumulatively, they impose a significant burden, in some cases leading to the wholesale disenfranchisement of voters.
 By restricting access to vote-by-mail ballots and restricting the availability of drop boxes, SB 90 will force more voters to the polls, on election day and during early voting times, making already long lines in Black and Latino neighborhoods even longer.
-At the same time, SB 90 undermines voter registration efforts and makes in-person voting more onerous by prohibiting persons (including Plaintiffs and their members) from offering food, water, or other assistance to voters standing in long lines.
+At the same time, SB 90 undermines voter registration efforts and makes in-person voting more onerous by prohibiting persons (including Plaintiffs and their members) from offering food, water, translation, or other assistance to voters standing in long lines.
 While for some this may be a mere inconvenience, for Black and Latino voters and members of other historically disenfranchised communities, who already must contend with unusually long lines, these impacts could be intolerable, particularly when many of the voters who relied most heavily on the methods of voting SB 90 takes away, including elderly and disabled voters, are those least able to weather long lines without assistance.
 The Florida legislature identified no state interest sufficient to justify these added burdens.